 II Timothy 2:3-4 – you therefore must endure hardship as a good soldier of Jesus Christ.
 No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a soldier.

 Those soldiers who went to that battle had been called to die for their country.
 Even from the time they were enlisted, most people must have felt the fear and anxiety of being a soldier.
-They might had made excuses and even deliberately escaped from their duty for their country.
+They might have made excuses and even deliberately escaped from their duty to their country.

-They were called but never made it to the battle field.
-They are like the people who receive the seed by the wayside and on the stony places.
-They did not have root in themselves.
+They were called but never made it to the battlefield.
+They are like the people who receive the seed by the wayside and in the stony places.
+They did not have roots in themselves.

-A majority of soldiers drafted in the army was only in their early 20s.
-In fact, the average age of those who went to the Normandy Beach is 22.
-It might be really hard for these young men to leave their normal life living as young adults full with ambitions and dreams.
+A majority of soldiers drafted into the army were only in their early 20s.
+In fact, the average age of those who went to Normandy Beach is 22.
+It might be really hard for these young men to leave their normal life living as young adults full of ambitions and dreams.

-For those who ever made it to the battlefield, they made it to Normandy beach where the real battle begun.
+For those who ever made it to the battlefield, they made it to Normandy beach where the real battle began.
 They went there with the strongest zeal to die for their country.

 But unfortunately, most of them did not make it to the cliffs to overcome the enemy.